 View in PDF format : Info Leaflet for landowners

-There are lots of reasons why landowners should not give permission for hunts to use their land.
+Reasons why landowners and councils should not give permission for hunts to use their land.

-As you are probably now aware, hunts have recently come under the spotlight after two internal webinars videos from the hunting office where leaked.
+As you are probably now aware, hunts have recently come under the spotlight after two internal webinars videos from the hunting office were leaked.

-These videos exposed the lies that hunts have been deceitfully stating for many years, high ranking hunt officials admitting that trail hunting is used as a fake smokescreen to hide the intent of illegal hunting.
+These videos exposed the lies that hunts have been deceitfully stating for many years, high ranking hunt officials admitting that trail hunting is used as a fake smokescreen to hide their true intent of illegal hunting.

 Many major land owners across the country have now decided to ban “Trail Hunting” on their land as they do not want to be associated with illegal hunting under the guise name of Trail Hunting.

 Councils must also consider their relationships they may have with hunts for various reasons.